gnosis/gnosisvpn-client/ONBOARDING.md

 intermediates = [ "<community relayer peer id" ]
 ```

+- `destination` is the peer ID of the chosen exit node.
+- `host` is the WireGuard server URL of the chosen exit location.
+- `intermediates` specifies the community relay node used to establish the connection.

 Save and close the configuration file.

 ### 9. Ensure Pathfinding to GnosisVPN Exit Nodes [macOS]